 Qualifications and Requirements:

-- 2-4 years experience teaching or equivalent in early childhood education (ages 3-8)
+- 2-4 years of experience teaching or the equivalent in early childhood education (ages 3-8)

-- Experience working collaboratively in a diverse community
+- Experience working collaboratively in an inclusive community

-- Excellent computer skills (FileMaker Pro, Microsoft Office, Outlook, Google, etc.)
+- Advanced computer skills (FileMaker Pro, Microsoft Office, Outlook, Google, etc.)

 - Excellent written and oral communication skills